openstack/storlets/doc/source/storlet_engine_overview.rst

 The Docker image
 ----------------
 As mentioned above there is a Docker image per account that is enabled for storlets.
-At a high level this image containes:
+At a high level this image containers:

 #.
 A Java run time environment.
 This is needed when you run storlets written in Java
 #.
 A daemon factory.
 A Python process that starts as part of the Docker container bring up.